What is hybrid project management?

 Here are some key disadvantages of hybrid project management:

-• Complexity: Hybrid project management is more complex to execute than traditional or Agile methodology.
+1. Complexity: Difficult to execute than traditional or Agile methodology.
 It is because you need to integrate the processes, methods, and tools from both methodologies.
 It increases your project management work as you have to balance both approaches.
 This leads to inefficiencies.

 When to use hybrid project management?

-As a general rule, hybrid project management is ideal for long-term and complex projects with flexible project deliverables, budgets, and timelines.
-It is because despite knowing what you need to achieve there is a space for changes in the project scope based on the feedback and market changes.
+Hybrid project management is ideal for long-term, complex projects with flexible deliverables, budgets, and timelines.
+It is because, despite knowing what you need to achieve, there is room to adjust the project scope based on feedback and market changes.

 For projects with changing scope, flexible timelines, stretching budgets, and dynamic market space, Agile is the right fit.
 It is because you do not know what you may have to work on.